Reconciliation of Bayes and empirical Bayes interval estimation with application to small area estimation: Desired prior and its propriety

 \subsection{Matching prior}

-The matching prior of $I_i^\text{N}$ is obtained by setting $c_i=o_p(m^{-1})$ in \eqref{eq:ci}, obtained during the posterior expansion of $I_i^\text{N}$ in Theorem \ref{Th1}.
+The matching prior of $I_i^\text{N}$ is obtained by setting $E[\hat c_i] = 0$ upto the order $O(m^{-1})$ in Proposition \ref{propEci} (cf. \eqref{Eci}), which is derived by computing the expectation after the posterior expansion of $I_i^\text{N}$ in Theorem \ref{Th1}.
 Surprisingly, we observe that both $I_i^\text{N}$ and $I_i^\text{YL}$ have the same matching prior, achieving propriety under the same condition.
-The expression of the matching prior for both $I_i^\text{N}$ and $I_i^{\text{YL}}$ is provided in Theorem \ref{Th2}, which holds for any area $1 \le i \le m$, for large $m$.
+The expression of the unique matching prior for both $I_i^\text{N}$ and $I_i^{\text{YL}}$ is provided next in Theorem \ref{Th2}, which holds for any area $1 \le i \le m$, for large $m$.

 \begin{theorem} Suppose that the regularity conditions R$1$-R$5$ hold.
-Then under the model M$2$, we have the matching prior of $I^\text{N}_i$ and $I^{\text{YL}}_i$ as
+Then under the model M$2$, we have the unique matching prior of $I^\text{N}_i$ and $I^{\text{YL}}_i$ as

 \end{theorem} The proof of Theorem \ref{Th2} is deferred to Appendix \ref{sec:app_th}.
-We next examine how the implications of our matching prior differ from those in prior work.
+The matching prior is improper and is bounded, approaching $0$ as $A$ tends to $0$ and approaching a positive constant $m$ as $A$ tends to infinity.
+We next examine how this prior compares with those in prior work.